PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 # SSH login without password

-When connecting to an HPC cluster via `ssh` or transferring a file via `scp`, one needs to enter a password.
+When connecting to a Research Computing cluster via `ssh` or transferring a file via `scp`, one needs to enter a password.
 This page explains how to use SSH keys to handle the authentication step so that logins and file transfers can happen without entering a password.

 As indicated in the figure below, the first step is to create private and public "keys" on your **local machine** (e.g., laptop).
 These keys are nothing more than files.
 The public key is then appended to `~/.ssh/authorized_keys` on the desired cluster while the private key remains on your local machine.
 When you try to connect to that cluster, if the public and private keys match then you will be granted access without needing to provide your password.